sheygs13/genres-api/note.md

 > 403 (Forbidden)

 - Here, the user supplies a valid jwt but is not given the access due to the fact that the user is not an Admin

+### The Flow

+-> user signs up -> user logs in -> users uses the loggedin token to access permitted routes